jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 127 Member’s interest in KiwiSaver scheme not assignable
 (1) Except as expressly provided in this Act, a member’s interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme must not be assigned or charged or passed to any other person whether by way of security, operation of law, or any other means.
-(2) However, subsection (1) does not prevent a member’s interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme from being released, assigned, or charged, or from passing to any other person if it is required by the provisions of any enactment, including a requirement by order of the court under any enactment (including an order made under section 31 of the Property (Relationships) Act 1976).
+(2) Subsection (1) does not prevent a member’s interest or any future benefits that will or may become payable to a member under the KiwiSaver scheme from being released, assigned, or charged, or from passing to any other person if it is required by the provisions of any enactment, including a requirement by order of the court under any enactment (including an order made under section 31 of the Property (Relationships) Act 1976).
+(3) Subsection (1) also does not prevent an amount up to the value of the member’s accumulation from being released to the Official Assignee of New Zealand on behalf of the Crown if that release is required because of a civil forfeiture order within the meaning of section 5(1) of the Criminal Proceeds (Recovery) Act 2009.

 ### 128 Application of Financial Transactions Reporting Act 1996 to default allocation of members to KiwiSaver schemes
 (1) This section applies in respect of any allocation of a person (A) to, or any application by a person (A) to become a member of, a KiwiSaver scheme under sections 50 to 52.